kunalj101/python_intro_hackathon/chapter5.md

 *** =instructions
 - Store input variable in list "predictors"
-- Create a object of logistic regression
+- Create a object of Decisiontreeclassifier
 - Train model on training data set (x_train, y_train) and perform predition on test data (x_test)
+- Perform an inverse transformation of predicted class

 *** =hint